Malaysian plover

-The Malaysian plover (Anarhynchus peronii) is a small (c.
+The Malaysian plover or Malay plover (Anarhynchus peronii, syn.
+Charadrius peronii) is a small (c.
 35–42 g) wader that nests on beaches and salt flats in Southeast Asia.

 Description

 The Malaysian plover is 15 cm (5.9 in) in length.
 The male can be recognized by a thin black band around the neck; the female has a thin brown band.
 Its legs are pale.
 Its voice is a soft twit.

 Reproduction

 The Malaysian plover lays two to five (mode of three) cryptic eggs on small scrapes on beaches.
 The eggs are incubated by both the male and female for about 30 days, and then both parents care for the precocial chicks until they can fly after about 30 more days.
 In Thailand, it may lay multiple clutches after successful or failed clutching during the breeding season which begins in late March and may last until September.
 It feeds on invertebrates on the beaches and mudflats.